-Terry MacDonald, Administrative Director:
+Terry MacDonald, Managing Director

 A long time resident of the Lincoln, New Hampshire area, Terry has had an accomplished 22 year career in the Hospitality industry working in Front Office Operations at Woodward’s Resort, Lincoln, NH, for 14 years, an additional 8 years of Food & Beverage experience with the Beacon Resort, Lincoln, NH.
 Her hospitality experience has benefitted and enhanced New England Disabled Sports when she joined the organization as Office Manager in 2012.
 Promoted to the position of Director of Administration in 2014, Terry oversees 250 volunteers involved in several seasonal programs, administrates and is responsible for Bookkeeping, Accounts Payable and administrates for all NEDS offices.

 Jason comes to us with more than 16 years of program management experience, serving as a Residential Director and Program Director at Mount Prospect Academy/Becket House at Hall Farm in Pike, New Hampshire.
 He has expertise in overseeing all day-to-day operations, and supervision of a residential care facility for adolescent boys who are often in need of comprehensive mental health, behavioral and other supports.
 Jason’s recent accomplishments have included creating and implementing many programs for students to increase morale and express appreciation to staff.
 Jason is connected to the Lincoln-Loon-NEDS community.
 Jason resides in Lincoln, has been a snowboard coach with NEDS for the past 6 years, and is a co-founder of the Linwood Skate Park alongside Kevin Bell.
 Jason is directly involved with the planning and fundraising efforts to create an inclusive outdoor public skate park for the communities of Lincoln and Woodstock, NH, and other visitors to the area.